phi95/scrapingReddit/README.md

 Use some form of task scheduler to automate the program.

 Also be mindful of Reddit's terms such as no more than 1 request every 2 seconds.

+## How to send text messages instead of email

+To send text messages simply find the carrier email to SMS gateway.
+A quick Google search will do.
+Or a quick text message sent to email will tell.

+For example, "1234567890@text.att.net" is a carrier email to sms gateway for ATT.